-In October of 1948 a small group of Christian school teachers met in Camden, New Jersey for fellowship and sharing of ideas.
+In October of 1948, a small group of Christian school teachers met in Camden, New Jersey for fellowship and sharing of ideas.
 The schools represented included: Camden County (NJ) Christian School (now The King's Christian School), Bridgeton (NJ) Christian School, Vineland (NJ) Christian School (now Cumberland Christian School), Wilmington (DE) Christian School, Willow Grove (PA)Christian Day School (later to become part of Phil-Mont Christian Academy), and Kirkwood (PA) Christian School.

 In 1964, a new constitution was adopted with a couple of significant changes.
 The name was changed to Mid-Atlantic Christian Schools Association.
 The new constitution also broadened the original constitution's adherence to a distinctively Reformed or Calvinistic position to one which is more broadly evangelical.

-The 1960's were also a time of turmoil in public education.
+The 1960s were also a time of turmoil in public education.
 The Engle v.
 Vitale and Abington v.
 Schempp U.S. Supreme Court cases in 1962 and 1963 spelled the official end of prayer and Bible reading in public schools.
 These landmark cases, both of which originated in the Mid-Atlantic region, served as red flags to Christian parents as to the true state of public education.
 Nationally, a burgeoning of new Christian schools resulted.

 Key leaders in the early years included teachers Emily Gray and Mildred Pusey.
-Later Barbara Peters, Charlotte Kuschke Penny Pappas, Barbara Blair, Johanna Timmer, and Dorothy Cilley were active.
+Later Barbara Peters, Charlotte Kuschke, Penny Pappas, Barbara Blair, Johanna Timmer and Dorothy Cilley were active.
 The involvement of Frank Roberts, Bud Gray, Robert Ream, Nancy Jacobsen, Glen Furman, and Les Brubaker spanned several decades.

 Two individuals who became national leaders in the Christian school movement, but whose roots were in MACSA, were the late Roy W. Lowrie, Jr. and Art Nazigian.
-Convention directors have included: Keith Yoder, Jay Katz, Sandy Outlar, Graham Gilbert, Peter Teague, and Don Dawes.
+Convention directors have included Keith Yoder, Jay Katz, Sandy Outlar, Graham Gilbert, Peter Teague and Don Dawes.

-(A special thanks goes to Dr. Paul Foster for many details included in the pamphlet, A Look Back Toward Tomorrow.)
+(Updated January 2019.
+A special thanks goes to Dr. Paul Foster for many details included in the pamphlet, A Look Back Toward Tomorrow.)